Hnojník: Geography

-Hnojník lies in the historical region of Cieszyn Silesia, in the Moravian-Silesian Foothills.
+Hnojník is located about 12 km east of Frýdek-Místek and 22 km southeast of Ostrava.
+It lies in the historical region of Cieszyn Silesia, in the Moravian-Silesian Foothills.
 The Stonávka River flows through the municipality.

 History

 The village was probably founded by Slavs at the end of the 12th century.
 The first written mention of Hnojník is in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as Gnoynik.
 Politically Hnojník belonged initially to the Duchy of Teschen, from 1327 a fee of the Kingdom of Bohemia.

 The village probably became a seat of a Catholic parish prior to the 16th century.
-After the 1540s Protestant Reformation prevailed in the Duchy of Teschen and a local Catholic church was taken over by Lutherans.
+After the 1540s, Protestant Reformation prevailed in the Duchy of Teschen and a local Catholic church was taken over by Lutherans.
 It was taken from them (as one from around fifty buildings) in the region by a special commission and given back to the Roman Catholic Church on 23 March 1654.

 Until 1483, Hnojník was owned by the princes of Tetschen.
 After 1483, it was owned by several noble families.
 In 1736, the village was bought by Karl Beess.
 Shortly after, he had built a one-storey Baroque castle.
-The Beess family was the last feudal owner of the Hnojník manor.
+The Beess family was the last feudal owner of the Hnojník estate.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political and legal district of Cieszyn.
 According to the censuses conducted in 1880–1910 the population of the municipality dropped from 599 in 1880 to 569 in 1910 with a dwindling majority being native Polish-speakers (from 97% in 1880 to 90.5% in 1910) accompanied by a German-speaking people (between 3% and 3.5%) and Czech-speaking (growing from 8 or 1.4% in 1890 to 34 or 6% in 1910).
 In terms of religion in 1910 majority were Protestants (57%), followed by Roman Catholics (41.5%) and Jews (9 or 1.5%).

-After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia as Hnojník.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, the municipality became a part of Czechoslovakia.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

 The Beess family property was confiscated in November 1945 according to the Beneš decrees.
 In 1946, the German population of Hnojník, including the Beess family, was expelled.